 We’re going to ask you to watch a movie this time!
 Click on the video link below or copy and paste it to your search window — it’s a clip from “What About Bob?” the first ten minutes of the movie. [update: Oh great!
 The original link has been removed from youtube because of copyright infringement!
 It was the first 10 minutes of the movie!
 Now I’m going to have to substitute a different clip which won’t be as good!
 But look, the idea here is that Bob is a clinging vine!
 He’s got anxiety neurosis and he can’t be alone, so he goes to extraordinary lengths to ingratiate himself with his psychiatrist’s family and continually out-wits his psychiatrist, Dr. Leo Marvin, who can’t get rid of him despite trying everything.
 That’s the gist of it.]

 Mati, wake up, I think they’re back!
 OK, let’s talk about “Bob”, shall we?
 I can understand that all the “what-ifs” Bob rattles off tend to point to Arg-nit—the quintessential “What-If” remedy.
 (What if I have a heart attack on the way to the supermarket?
 What will happen to my dog?
 What if the car battery dies on the bridge?
 What if I have to go to the bathroom and I can’t find one?)
-But here’s what throws me off, the scene where Bob’s in bed, and “the Brady Bunch” is on the TV.
+But here’s what throws me off, Mati: the scene where Bob’s in bed, and “The Brady Bunch” is on the TV.
 He’s having an anxiety attack.
-He calls his psychiatrist (Dr. Marvin) and he can’t get him and the answering service won’t give up his phone number; it sure looks like an Arsenicum anxiety state to me, what do you think?
+He calls his psychiatrist (Dr. Marvin) and he can’t get him on the phone and the answering service won’t give up his location; it sure looks like an Arsenicum anxiety state to me, what do you think?

-Actually no. Arsenicum would have given Dr. Marvin extra money to ensure that he would be available at all times, if that is what was needed.
+Actually no, Elaine.
+Arsenicum would have given Dr. Marvin extra money to ensure that he would be available at all times, if that is what was needed.